special-char/-tsc_tech-medusa-plugin-auth-passkey/README.md

 ```

-Step 3: See the example to integrate with frontend (Medusa Starter Template).
+Step 3: See the example (auth-passkey-storefront-example) to integrate with frontend (Medusa Starter Template).

-link of the video

 ## Community & Contributions